emmy-codes/Star-Trek-Museum/README.md

 Each page has the same header and nav bar and the same footer with the (fake) socials available.
 The desktop version has the navigation bar in the form of links in the top right corner, whereas the mobile versions have a hamburger menu with a dropdown containing the same links.

-* Retroactive - I soon realised that a hamburger menu required JS to implement, so the nav bar stayed the same on mobile devices.

 The tabs have a favicon of the Star Trek comms badge mentioned in the ### Imagery section which is designed to fit well on Chrome, Android, and Apple mobiles.

 *** In the interest of openness, AmIResponsive was giving me a bottom scroll bar on the mobile device image, upon inspecting they have set the min-width to 97vw which is giving a scrollbar that doesn't exist in the dev tools.